DQL Function Reference¶

 M::http_requests:(count_series(*)) [1h] BY service

-The following functions use probabilistic data structures for estimation, suitable for large-scale data scenarios, balancing precision and performance.
+The following functions use probabilistic data structures for estimation, suitable for large-scale data scenarios, balancing accuracy and performance.

-Calculates the number of distinct values for a field (estimated value).
+Calculates the number of distinct values in a field (estimated).

 Syntax: